 - Background and Motivation

-- Networks and Behavior
+- ▶ Which Nodes and Links Really Matter?

-- Which Nodes and Links Really Matter?
+- Game Theory

-- ▶ Game Theory
+- ► A Predictive Network Economic Model of Cybercrime

-- ▶ A Network Economic Model of Cybercrime
+- Prescriptive Multifirm Models of Cybersecurity Investment: Competition vs. Cooperation

-- ▶ Multifirm Models of Cybersecurity Investment: Competition vs. Cooperation
+- ► Case Studies to the Retail and Energy Sectors

 - Summary and Conclusions

 Background and Motivation